How do you apply takt time to service work?

 - How models in a segment have previously sold at this period;

-- That the plant is a plant is a plant and needs stable demand to perform.
+- That the plant needs stable demand to perform.

 Producing Cars and Writing Columns If I post a column a week, I have a reasonable takt to sustain my community of readers.
 It’s demanding but not impossible, and much faster than most competing blogs.